The Olympus OM-D E-M1 Mark II is the flagship Micro Four Thirds camera of the Japanese manufacturer.

 I’ve never seen any camera menu as customizable as the Olympus OM-D E-M1 Mark II.
 Virtually everything can be customized and yes, it can take a bit to get confident with all the various sections of the menu.
 But once it’s all set there’s likely no need to do it again.

-- Looking at the body from the top, the mode dial has three programmable customisable settings, which by default are:
+- Looking at the body from the top, the mode dial has three programmable customizable settings, which by default are:

 - Moving subject AF – C1